EmpathyBytes/scavenger-hunt-app/types/updated_readme.md

 ```typescript
 async createSession(sessionId: string, creatorId: string): Promise<void>
 ```
-- Creates a blank session object with empty teams, participants, and artifacts
+- Creates a blank session object with empty participants and artifacts
 - Sets creatorId to the provided value
 - Sets default values for timestamps and status